-The DEC FDDIcontroller/EISA adapter (also referred to as the FDDI/EISA adapter or adapter) provides direct connection of industry standard computers with an EISA I/O bus to a 100-megabits/second (100 Mb/s) FDDI network.
+The DEC FDDIcontroller/EISA adapter (also referred to as the FDDI/EISA adapter or adapter) provides direct connection of industry standard computers with an EISA I/O bus to a 100 Mb/s FDDI network.
 Drivers for supported operating systems provide the configuration flexibility required in multivendor networks.